Skip to main content

 Malicious actors forge the sender’s email address so that the email seems to originate from a legitimate source.
 This is a common technique used in phishing and spoofing attacks, deceiving recipients into trusting threat actors under the impression that they have received the message from a legitimate business.

-Protect normal emails today
+How Do You Protect normal emails today?

 It’s only wise to use a normal email address that supports replies.
 Moreover, shield your email infrastructure from phishing and spoofing attacks by deploying SPF, DKIM, and DMARC- the email authentication trio.
 With these protocols in place, you can instruct receiving servers to mark unauthorized emails sent from your domain as spam or reject their entry altogether, not exposing your customers to potentially fraudulent messages sent on your behalf.

-Contact us to get started with SPF, DKIM, and DMARC
+Contact us to **get started with SPF, DKIM, and DMARC.